 5. Continue adding birch bark until the whole snowman is covered.
 At this point, you can also glue a small jar lid to the bottom of the snowman with the flat side down.
 This will help to keep the snowman nice and stable.
 You could also just flatten or cut the styro-foam at the bottom so that it sits flat.
 I will be covering the lid with snow-tex later.

 8. For the scarf, I first just simply tied a thick piece of yarn around it’s neck but then decided to add more.
 Instead, I added a couple of strands of raffia and some jute string to my yarn and then tied the entire bundle around it’s neck.
-This look a bit more substantial.
+This made it look a bit more substantial.
+If you recycle sweaters, you could also cut a strip from a sweater to use as a scarf.

 9. Finally, I applied some snow-tex to the lid base with a firm paint brush and the project was complete!